 Established through Emiri Decree No. 5 of 1995 (as amended), ADSB is mandated to create an industrial base to build various types of best-in-class vessels, marine components and equipment, perform all associated maintenance and repair work, and develop local capability to deliver on its scope.
-I am pleased to report that the Company continues to competitively support its primary customers that include the UAE Navy and Critical Infrastructure and Coastal Protection Authority (CICPA) as well as commercial customers - primarily ADNOC.
+I am pleased to report that the company continues to competitively support its primary customers, including the UAE Navy and CICPA, as well as commercial customers - primarily ADNOC.

-In closing, I want to extend a heartfelt thank you to all ADSB employees for their outstanding efforts during yet another challenging year due to the prolonged pandemic, and to our shareholders for your confidence and trust in ADSB.
-With your commitment, we will continue to deliver exceptional quality of products and services under all circumstances and strive to remain one of the most pioneering and strategic companies in the UAE.
+In closing, I want to extend a heartfelt thank you to all ADSB employees for their outstanding efforts during 2022, and to our shareholders for your confidence and trust in ADSB.
+We will continue to deliver exceptional quality products and services to our customers, while striving to remain one of the most pioneering and strategically important companies in the UAE.